rudranshmishra19/TCR_Final_project/README.md

 ## TCR_Final_project
-This project illustrate several inbuilt and exported libraries in python.
+This project illustrate several inbuilt and external  libraries in python.